-If you're wondering what music theory beginner guitar players and experienced alike should know, we have the answers for you.
+If you're wondering what music theory beginner guitar players and experienced guitarists alike should know, we have the answers for you.

-So what is music theory?
+So, what is music theory?

 Music theory is the universal language of music.
 It'll help you see how everything you play on guitar is connected.
 Chords, melodies, riffs, scales, everything!

-Whether you're playing guitar just for fun or if you're a serious gigging guitarist, learning music theory is your secret weapon.
+Whether you're playing the guitar just for fun or if you're a serious gigging guitarist, learning music theory is your secret weapon.
 More than that, it's your new superpower.

 If I had to reduce guitar music theory down to five key areas every guitar player should learn, they are:

-- Notes On The Fretboard: Learn the notes on the guitar fretboard and the ins and outs of how everything is interconnected
+1. Notes On The Fretboard: Learn the notes on the guitar fretboard and the ins and outs of how everything is interconnected

-- Scales: Understand the importance of scales.
+2. Scales: Understand the importance of scales.
 From the Chromatic scale to the Major scale, these are the building blocks of music.

-- Key Signatures: Think of a key like a musical recipe card.
-Just as a recipe lists the ingredients that go together to make a particular meal, a key tells you what notes and chords fit together to make a song.
+4. Key Signatures: Think of a key like a musical recipe card.
+Just as a recipe lists the ingredients that go together to make a particular meal, a key signature tells you what notes and chords fit together to make a song.

 You're limiting yourself!
 Knowing the meat and potatoes of how chords are made will open up a whole new world of possibilities on the guitar for you.

-- Chord Progressions: Being able to quickly work out the chords in a piece of music means you'll be able to learn any song you desire and come up with your own creations too.
+6. Chord Progressions: Being able to work out the chords in a piece of music quickly means you'll be able to learn any song you desire and come up with your own creations too.

-- Rhythm, Dynamics, Feel: Of course theory on its own is nothing if you don't know how to apply it to your guitar playing.
+7. Rhythm, Dynamics, Feel: Of course, music theory on its own is nothing if you don't know how to apply it to your guitar playing.
 This involves working on the physical skills and techniques necessary to make you sound half decent when you pick your guitar up.

 Important Final Thought: